The Amazon Prime Day 2019 absolute best tech deals: Killer savings we've seen on day 2

-Prime Day 2019 has just passed its halfway mark, with day one of its two-day sale event all wrapped up.
-We were pleasantly surprised to see the Echo Show 5 for $50 (a previously unannounced sale and a pretty hefty price drop,) and amazing deals like the order-with-Alexa-for-$5 Amazon Smart Plug disappear too soon.
-Of course, every rollercoaster ride has its dips, and Prime Day was no different: Protesters took to the streets to raise awareness concerning some of Amazon's employment practices.
+Welcome to Prime Day 2019, day two.
+Can Amazon keep the momentum going?
+We were pleasantly surprised yesterday by the Echo Show 5 for $50 (a previously unannounced sale and a pretty hefty price drop), but less pleased to learn that protesters had taken to the streets to raise awareness concerning some of Amazon's employment practices.

 The don't-miss Amazon device deals of 2019

 Pro tip: If you're shopping for any Amazon-branded devices today, click through TopCashback first.
 The cash-back service is offering an 8% rebate on those devices.
-So your cost on something like the just-discounted $50 Echo Show 5 (below)?
+So your cost on something like the newly discounted $50 Echo Show 5 (below)?
 Just $46 after rebate.

 - Echo Show 5 for $50: This product -- an Echo with a 5-inch screen -- is brand-new, and already marked down from $90.